-Remember that high school class you took on how to build your credit score?
+Remember that high school class you took on what is a good credit score range and how to build your credit score?

 No?
 Of course you don’t remember.
 You didn’t take such a class.

 Unfortunately, this kind of education isn’t normally offered in high school.